BradF-99/IAB330-Assignment2/README.md

 ### App Dependencies

 * The app uses Xamarin as a framework.

 ### Backend Dependencies

-* Node.js and NPM are required to run the backend.
+* Node.js, NPM, and Redis are required to run the backend.
 * (Recommended) Docker to deploy the backend as an image.

 A full list of dependencies can be found [here](https://github.com/BradF-99/IAB330-Assignment2/network/dependencies).